constellation-net/tenant/README.md

 To tell Flux to reconcile a collection of manifests for you, you need to create a [Kustomization](https://fluxcd.io/flux/components/kustomize/kustomizations) in the `kustomizations/` directory.
 From here, you can structure the rest of the repository however you want.
 This template repository contains an example to show you how you could do this.

-NOTE: thanks to Flux, you do not need to specify `metadata.namespace` on any of the manifests here.
+**NOTE**: thanks to Flux, you do not need to specify `metadata.namespace` on any of the manifests here.
 Flux will automatically add it on-the-fly to all namespaced resources.

+### Updating ConfigMaps & Secrets

+One major flaw of Flux is that it does not restart Pods when a commit only changes a [ConfigMap](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/config-map-v1/) or [Secret](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/secret-v1/).
+To remedy this, [Reloader](https://github.com/stakater/Reloader) is installed on the cluster, and will trigger a restart when a Pod's related [ConfigMaps](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/config-map-v1/) or [Secrets](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/secret-v1/) are modified.

 ## Constellation's Resources